spexod/iSLAT/README.md

-tkinter where the GUI often seems to freeze and does not take a new input or click; the solution is to click and drag very slightly on any element you're working on (whether you're clicking a button or updating a parameter value), and the GUI will take your click.
+tkinter where the GUI often seems to freeze and does not take a new input or click; the solution is to click and drag very slightly on any element you're working on (whether you're clicking a button or updating a parameter value), and the GUI will take your input.
 Hopefully this will be fixed in a new release of tkinter (this is not an issue of iSLAT).